 Kalahari Copper Belt, Botswana

-The Kalahari Copper Belt is one of the world’s most exciting, emerging copper producing regions and our landholding, which extends over the central and western portions of the belt, provides substantial exploration upside.
+The Kalahari Copper Belt is one of the world’s most exciting, emerging copper producing regions and our landholding of 14,407km2, which extends over the central and western portions of the belt, provides substantial exploration upside.